What Is a DUI Expungement?

 The final step in the process is the hearing with a judge.
 If the judge allows, you can then make the case of why you are seeking an expunction and why you deserve to have your record cleared.
 Your attorney argues the issues of the case on your behalf, but you may need to answer questions from the judge and give a statement.

-How Long Will It Take Before Your Record is Clear?
+How Long Will It Take Before Your Record Is Clear?

 It can take six weeks or more before a DUI expungement is cleared from your criminal record.
 Felony DUI convictions can take longer than misdemeanors to process.
 The court system will need to update their records, so until this happens the conviction will remain.
 Additionally, if your record has been filed with a federal agency, it could be months before those updates take place.